rezamousavi/Temporal-RI/README.md

 e_it is the error term.
 Using OLS or other specification, b can be estimated.
 To study the causal relationship, one can simulate the time of treatment (and the treated individuals) and estimate b for multiple times over random;y treated individuals.
 If the number of simulation is large enough, a distribution for b can be obtained.
 The last step is to check where the actual b falls in the simulated b distribution.
 If the actual b is statistically outside the distribution of simulated b, we can coclude that the treatment effect was indeed significant.
+To use this script, you need to prepare your data in both long and wide formats.